fk1018/libary_app/README.md

 ## Description

-A basic react app create with vite using typescript.
+A basic react app created with vite using typescript.

 ## Installation